thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 --- abstract

-This document defines a new certificate type and extension for the exchange of Verifiable Credentials (VCs) in Transport Layer Security (TLS).
-The new certificate type is intended to add the VC as a new means of authentication.
-The validation process of the VC uses a distributed ledger as the Root of Trust (RoT) of the TLS node's public keys.
-The nodes can use different distributed ledger technologies to store their public key and to perform the TLS handshake.
+This document defines a new certificate type and extension for the exchange of Verifiable Credentials in the handshake of the Transport Layer Security (TLS) protocol.
+The new certificate type is intended to add the Verifiable Credentials as a new means of authentication.
+The resulting authentication process leverages a distributed ledger as the root-of-trust of the TLS endpoints' public keys.
+The endpoints can use different distributed ledger technologies to store their public keys and to perform the TLS handshake.

 --- middle